RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/prepare-clusters.md

 ## Prepare participating clusters

-An Active-Active database can span 2-3 Redis Enterprise clusters.
+An Active-Active database can span multiple clusters.
 Make sure you have enough memory resources available for the database (see [hardware requirements]({{<relref "/rs/installing-upgrading/hardware-requirements.md">}})).

 ### Cluster names

-The combination of the REC name and namespace (`<rec-name>.<namespace-name>`) is used to identify participating clusters in parts of the Active-Active database creation.
+The combination of the REC name and namespace (`<rec-name>.<namespace-name>`) must be unique for each participating cluster the Active-Active database.

-Each participating cluster must have a unique hostname (`<rec-name>.<namespace-name>`).

 For example, if you have two K8s clusters, each with their own REC named `rec1` in a namespace named `ns1`.
 The value of `<rec-name>.<namespace-name>` for both RECs would be `rec1.ns1`.
 These can't be used for the same Active-Active database.